lucabuka/Arduino-DallasTemperature-DynamicSetup-Library/README.md

 - REPLACE a DEVICE on the bus (new device have a different ADDR)
 - ADD Devices on a BUS (the App can automatically start to transmit data for the new device)

-without have to Change-Compile-Upload the code.
+with no need to Change-Compile-Upload the code.

 ## Required libs:
  - OneWire from Paul Stoffregen